Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae

 The first proposed subtype (1988Z-like) is perhaps the most classical picture of SNe IIn, defined by enduring emission that can persist for decades due to interaction with a CSM formed from a mass-loss rate $> 10^{-3}\,\rm{M_{\odot}~yr^{-1}}$.
 The lightcurves are powered by ongoing CSM interaction, indicative of mass-loss events that lasted hundreds or thousands of years before core collapse.
 The mass-loss rates typical of these SNe may be explained by enhanced winds from RSGs \citep{Smith2017}.

-Another group of note are the superluminous Type IIn supernovae (SLSNe IIn) such as SNe 2010jl and 2006gy \citep{Smith_2007,Zhang_10jl}.
-These supernovae display notable lightcurve diversity, but in general, the mass-loss rates required for these supernovae are too high to result from red giants and are commonly linked to LBV eruptions or other episodic mass-loss events \citep{Chandra2015, Smith_2017}.
-LBVs pose an intriguing progenitor candidate --- if they are indeed transitional phase stars, they are not expected to go supernova; however, \citet{Smith2015} found statistical variation in location and isolation of LBVs compared with OB and W-R stars, suggesting that LBVs may instead be members of massive binaries which grow through merger events or mass transfer before being kicked from the system by their companion's supernova.
+Another group of note are the superluminous Type IIn supernovae (SLSNe IIn), which have been observed with evidence for both extended shells as in SN 2010jl and compact shells as in the case of SN 2006gy \citep{Smith_2007,Zhang_10jl}.
+SLSNe IIn display notable lightcurve diversity, but in general, the mass-loss rates required for these supernovae are too high to result from red giants and are commonly linked to LBV eruptions or other episodic mass-loss events \citep{Chandra2015, Smith_2017}.
+As mentioned above, LBVs pose an intriguing progenitor candidate --- if they are indeed transitional phase stars, they are not expected to go supernova; however, \citet{Smith2015} found statistical variation in location and isolation of LBVs compared with OB and W-R stars, suggesting that LBVs may instead be members of massive binaries which grow through merger events or mass transfer before being kicked from the system by their companion's supernova.

 Binary systems themselves are increasingly invoked as progenitor scenarios for many SNe IIn, especially those with clear evidence for asymmetric CSM \citep[see e.g.][]{bilinski24,Smith2024,BaerWay2025}.
 This is unsurprising given recent results suggesting the majority of massive stars end up in binary systems \citep{Sana_2012}.